Introduction

 Distributed ledgers can be considered as permissioned or permission-less, referring to the requirements for a node to be approved to validate transactions and record them on the ledger.
 While permission-less ledgers are the ones that have received most attention from the public (with the paradigmatic example of Bitcoin), permissioned distributed ledgers (also known as PDL) are the better qualified to address most of the use cases of interest to industrial and governmental institutions.
 The reasons are related to both technical and legal aspects.
 Attributes including the cost and maximal frequency of recording of a transaction, the cost of the consensus algorithm, and the fairness properties among participants are where PDLs are advantageous compared with non-permissioned DLTs.
 Enforcement of external legal agreements using Smart Contracts addresses regulatory enforcement in critical sectors.

 The ETSI Industry Specification Group on Permissioned Distributed Ledger (ISG PDL) analyses and provides the foundations for the operation of permissioned distributed ledgers, with the ultimate purpose of creating an open ecosystem of industrial solutions to be deployed by different sectors, fostering the application of these technologies, and therefore contributing to consolidate the trust and dependability on information technologies supported by global, open telecommunications networks.
-The group puts its focus on addressing infrastructure and operational aspects that are not currently covered by previous or parallel standardization activities.
+The group puts its focus on addressing ICT infrastructure and operational aspects that are not currently covered by previous or parallel standardization activities.
 In addition to that ISG PDL fosters industry convergence towards shared standards with the intent of avoiding duplication and contradicting publications.

-Our Role & Activities
+Our Roles & Activities

 The ISG PDL started from already available experiences in the field of permissioned distributed ledgers, seeking for the definition of open and well-known operational mechanisms to validate participant nodes, support the automation of the lifecycles of the ledger and individual nodes, publish and execute operations regarding the recorded transactions through smart contracts, improve security of ledgers during both their design and operation and establish trusted links among different ledgers using these mechanisms.